zhenyaonu/linear-algebra/README.md

 ### HW6
 - Determinant of Special Matrices
 - Spectral Theory
+- Other material:
-- Other material: *Note on Jordan Form 1*, *Note on Jordan Form 2*, *Note on Minimal Polynomials and Jordan Normal Forms*
+  - *Note on Jordan Form 1*
+  - *Note on Jordan Form 2*,
+  - *Note on Minimal Polynomials and Jordan Normal Forms*

 ### HW7
 - Jordan Canonical Forms

 ### HW8
 - Euclidean Space and Norm
+- Other materials:
-- Other materials: *Notes on Orthogonal and Symmetric Matrices*, *Notes on The Norm of A Matrix*
+  - *Notes on Orthogonal and Symmetric Matrices*
+  - otes on The Norm of A Matrix*